OzymandiasTheGreat/articles/backup-server/article.md

 ![Encrypt partition](./screenshots/luks_setup.png)

-Now let's set up a keyfile for automatic mounting at boot.
+Now let's set up a key file for automatic mounting at boot.
 Run `sudo dd if=/dev/urandom of=/root/.keyfile bs=1024 count=4`.
 This will create a 4KB file with random data we'll use as a key.
-Change it's permissions so it's only accessible by root with `sudo chmod 0400 /root/.keyfile` and add it to your disk with `sudo cryptsetup luksAddKey /dev/sdb1 /root/.keyfile`.
+Change its' permissions so it's only accessible by root with `sudo chmod 0400 /root/.keyfile` and add it to your disk with `sudo cryptsetup luksAddKey /dev/sdb1 /root/.keyfile`.
 Again, replace "sdb1" with your device and partition number.

 ![Add keyfile](./screenshots/luks_add_key.png)